EthanITA/GOP-1/README.md

 # Game of the Goose (Gioco dell'Oca Pazza)
-2018 UniBo Computer Science - Programmig
+2018 UniBo Computer Science - Programming
 ## HOW TO
 **LINUX**